Finding Your Way Home - With Support

 Who it’s for:

-• Indigenous professionals
+• Inuit and Indigenous professionals

 • Women mid-career ready for non-traditional approaches to growth